 Finding a medical cannabis clinic in the UK

 The first step to obtaining a medical cannabis prescription in the UK is to find a private clinic.
 There is some variation between clinics in the conditions treated and the prescriptions issued.
 Equally, different clinics have different costs associated with their services.
-The Patient Led Alliance has compiled a list of clinics, costs and conditions treated.
+The PLEA has compiled a list of clinics, costs and conditions treated.
 The Drug Science backed project Twenty21 also has a list of clinics that participate in its scheme designed to collect the data to support more NHS backed prescriptions.
 T21 subsidise some of the cost involved for prescriptions to make them more affordable and comparable with the cost of cannabis from the illegal market.

 Experiences with clinics can vary, and there are a number of community-led resources where people provide feedback on their experiences such as the UK Medical Cannabis group on Reddit, which could be useful when making decisions about which clinic to approach.

 When you make contact with a clinic they will require access to medical records to confirm that you have a condition that is suitable for a prescription.
 This will usually involve informing your GP you need a copy of your Summary Care Record, the clinic will be able to assist with this.
 You will then be required to attend a consultation, either in person or over a video call.
 If you wish to participate in a scheme such as Twenty21 you will need to tell the clinic.